 The influence of social media always has a counter-argument; there are positives and there are negatives.
 Snapchat once made me feel like I was not ‘pretty enough’ if I did not have a filter on my face or by using a filter I looked prettier to the world.
 By using a filter by insecurities of having a rounder face were fixed by a simple filter but it was not the real me; once the filter was unselected, I faced a reflection that I believed simply was not good enough.

 Now, this is why I enjoy blogging.
 Through blogging my pictures have been taken on a DSLR camera, a camera that gets up close and personal, that will capture my spot on my forehead or show my bone structure in its true form.
 When I look back at these photos I am staring at my reflection and not someone who has been distorted into someone else.
 Once again, do not get me wrong, I still love a good Snapchat filter and on those days where you do not feel your best, a little bit of airbrush does give you the extra bit of needed confidence.
-But no longer do I need that, to feel some sort of validation.
+But no longer do I need that to feel confident in myself.

 Learning to love yourself is hard, and while I will not lie and say it is an easy journey; all I can say is that it is worth it.
 I may not feel happy with the way I look all the time nor am I saying once you learn to love yourself, there will not be days where you feel unconfident (because there will be).
 But I can promise that once you feel more comfortable in your own skin, you will find happiness in yourself instead of searching for validation in the way others perceive you.